-Similarly, we say it is \textbf{globally stationary} if it is stationary at all spots $m\in \mathbb{N}$.
-If the CoP $\mathcal{C}(n,\mathbb{M})$ is neither globally ascending, descending nor stationary, then we say it is globally \textbf{oscillatory}. \end{definition}
+Similarly, we say that it is \emph{globally stationary} if it is stationary at all spots $m\in \mathbb{N}$.
+If CoP $\mathcal{C}(n,\mathbb{M})$ is neither globally ascending, descending, nor stationary, then we say that it is \emph{globally oscillatory}. \end{definition}

 \begin{theorem} Let $\mathbb{H}\subset \mathbb{N}$ and $\mathcal{C}(n,\mathbb{H})$ be a CoP.
 If

 with

 then $\mathcal{C}(n,\mathbb{H})$ is ascending at infinitely many spots. \end{theorem}